kunalrye/kunalrye.github.io/about.md

 ## About Me

-<p>I am currently a junior at Rice studying Electrical Engineering with a focus in Data Science along with a minor in Business.
-I am the Vice President of Rice IEEE and a portfolio review associate at our undergraduate investment fund.
+<p>I am currently a senior at Rice studying Electrical and Computer Engineering with a focus in Data Science along with a minor in Business.
+I am the President of Rice IEEE and a portfolio review associate at our undergraduate investment fund.
 I also do graphic design on the side, producing logos and images for various clubs and campus organizations.</p>
 <p>My interests in both engineering and business carry over to my career interests as well.
 I am passionate about design, new technology, and leveraging data to solve business problems.
-These align with my interest in product management, data science, and consulting as potential career paths.<p>
+These align with my interest in product management and data science as career paths.<p>
-<p>Outside of class and projects, I enjoy cycling, weightlifting, playing basketball, travelling, hiking, reading, and finding good places to eat.
+<p>Outside of class and projects, I enjoy cycling, weightlifting, playing basketball, traveling, hiking, reading, and finding good places to eat.
 If you are looking for a good book / place to eat, or you have any recommendations, feel free to let me know!<p>
 <h2>Skills</h2>

 <ul class="skill-list">